brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/FeedInterface.rst

       :returntype: array

-   .. php:method:: getDateCreated()
+   .. php:method:: getDatePublished()

-      Get the date on which this feed was created.
+      Get the date on which this feed was published.
 Used in RSS only.

       :returntype: DateTimeInterface